lletov/rsschool-cv/README.md

-# Resume Project
+# About

-This is my personal resume project.
-It showcases my skills, experience in a structured and visually appealing format.
-The project serves as a digital resume, allowing easily access my professional background and accomplishments.
-It is designed to be lightweight, fast, and accessible from any device, ensuring an optimal user experience.
+My personal resume project, designed to showcase my skills and experience in a structured, visually appealing format.
+It serves as a digital CV, providing easy access to my professional background and accomplishments.
+The project is lightweight, fast, and accessible from any device, offering an optimal user experience.
+It was intentionally developed using core web technologies: Vanilla JavaScript + HTML5 + CSS3.

 ## 📌 Project Overview